NadezdaG/simpleWeather/README.md

-This project is created for learning vue.
+This project is created for learning basic vue.
 Weather app, with city selector and card for each selected city.
-Openweather API is used.

 ## Project setup
 ```